JanAdell/PlatformerGame/README.md

 * When level changing, acceleration from the player during loading made subsequent spawn point be in the wrong position.
 * Enemies not appearing on screen.
 * Some enemies can go through colliders.
+* Continue button didn't work as intended after saving the game in one session.

 ## Assets